• Skip to primary navigation

 • Increase your visibility with branded social media templates.
 Canva is a fantastic tool for that.
 Be sure to use the correct image size for the best results.
 LinkedIn, Facebook, and Twitter all display best with images at 1280 x 720 pixels, Instagram at 1080 x 1080 pixels

 • Create a social calendar that goes hand in hand with your content strategy.
-After all these years Hootsuite is still my favourite for scheduling and monitoring social media, but Buffer is an option some prefer.
+After all these years Hootsuite is still our favourite for scheduling and monitoring social media, but Buffer is an option some prefer.
 If you’re using Canva Pro why not try their calendar feature!

 VM Tip: If you’re strapped for time, keep a series of draft posts that you can recycle on demand.
 Quotes, testimonials, and polls are great content options to create ahead of time.
-For a full list check out my blog: 30 Days of Social Media Content for Schools
+For a full list check out our blog: 30 Days of Social Media Content for Schools

 6. Google Ads